 - While credit cards are widely accepted in big cities, mom and pop shops, restaurants (specially in smaller cities) only accept cash.
 As a general rule of thumb, keep a few euros in cash wherever you go.

-- In smaller towns, not everyone speaks English, so learn a few basic Italian words or download this app -iTranslate (the basic version of this app is free), which ended up being very useful during our trip.
+- In smaller towns, not everyone speaks English, so learn a few basic Italian words or download this app -iTranslate (the basic version of this app is free).
+This app was a savior on our trip.

 - If you intend to travel by bus, you cannot buy your bus fare on board the bus!
 You must purchase them at a Tabacchi, which is a local convenience store.